-Date/Time received: Date: (dd-mm-yyyy)

-Time: □ am

-Time: □ am □ pm

-Name of , ☐ You can use my name, but

-Complainant: do not use it in public.

-☐ You can use my name

-when talking about this

-concern in public.

-☐ You cannot use my name at

-all.

-Company (if ☐ You can use my company name, but do not use it in

-applicable) public.

-☐ You can use my company

-name when talking about this

-concern in public.

-□ You cannot use my

-Control to Consolitate company name at all

-Contact Information: Phone:

-Email address:

-Address:

-\

-Details of grievance: ☐ One-time incident/complaint (Kindly indicate the preferred method of communication)

-(Who, what, when, ☐ Happened more than once (indicate how ma any times):

-where) ☐ Ongoing (a currently existing problem)

-How would you like

-to see issue

-resolved?
+Date/Time received: Date: (dd-mm-yyyy) Time: 🗆 am □ pm Name of Complainant: You can use my name, but do not use it in public.
+You can use my name when talking about this concern in public.
+You cannot use my name at all.
+Company (if applicable) You can use my company name, but do not use it in public.
+You can use my company name when talking about this concern in public.
+You cannot use my company name at all Contact Information: Phone: Email address: Address: (Kindly indicate the preferred method of com nunication) Details of grievance: One-time incident/complaint (Who, what, when, Happened more than once (indicate how matching) any times): where) Ongoing (a currently existing problem)

-Attachments to the List here:

-grievance/complaint: (e.g. pictures, reports etc.)
+How would you like to see issue resolved?
+Attachments to the grievance/complaint: (e.g. pictures, reports etc.) List here:

-Complainant Signature (if applicable) Date (dd-mm-yyyy)
+Complainant Signature (if applicable)